 If you can’t be dining on a Greek Island somewhere, indulging in some delicious Greek food is definitely the next best thing.
 With more and more Greek restaurants popping up on Australian shores, Sydney leads the way, playing host to some of the best Greek restaurants in the country.
 The restaurant scene is buzzing with traditional fare that celebrates the very best of Mediterranean flavours, coupled with a few modern interpretations that have edged their way into our culinary landscape.
 If you’re a fan of fresh seafood, grilled meat and a lot of bread, only the best Greek restaurants in Sydney will do.

-Best of Sydney Greek Restaurants
+Best of Sydney Greek Restaurants at a Glance

-- Best for Selection: Ikaria Bondi
+- Best for a Wide Selection: Ikaria Bondi

 - Best for Atmosphere: The Apollo

 - Best for Drinks: EROS

 - Best for Take-Away: Stix and Pita

 - Best for Fine Dining: Alpha

 Table of contents